How To Update WordPress Themes

 4. Search Online

-Before updating your theme, it’s a good idea to search online to see if other theme users have reported any issues with the new theme version.
+Before updating your theme, it’s a good idea to search online and see if other theme users have reported any issues with the new theme version.

 A WordPress child theme is a theme that inherits the functionality of another theme, called the parent theme, and allows you to modify, or add to, the functionality of that parent theme.
-When you update the “parent theme”, all customizations get preserved through the “child theme.”
+When you update the “parent theme”, your customizations get preserved through the “child theme.”

 If you plan to customize your theme files, then we recommend becoming familiar with child themes, especially if you plan on using a theme that gets regularly updated.
-You can learn more about child themes by searching online, or visit the official WordPress child theme page here:
+You can learn more about child themes by searching online, or visit the WordPress Codex child theme page here:

-As you will see below, the actual process of updating a WordPress theme is not complicated at all … a few simple clicks and you’re done!
-What can feel slightly bothersome is the preparation involved prior to upgrading.
+As you will see below, the actual process of updating a WordPress theme is fairly simple.
+The step in the upgrading process that takes the most time and effort to complete is the precautionary work involved prior to upgrading.

-Updating A Theme In WordPress – Step-By-Step Tutorial
+Updating Your Theme – Step-By-Step Tutorial

 Log into your WordPress admin area …

-How To Upgrade Your Themes
+Upgrading Your Themes

-Updating Your Site’s Theme From The “Themes” Area
+Updating WordPress Themes From The “Themes” Area

 This opens up the “Themes” screen …

-Locate the theme you want to update and click on the “Update Available” notice.
+Locate the theme that needs to be updated and click on the “Update Available” message.

 When the theme details window opens up, click on update now

-WordPress will automatically update your theme in seconds …
+WordPress automatically updates your theme in seconds …

-How To Upgrade Your Themes
+How To Upgrade Your WordPress Themes

-Updating Your Site Themes From The “Updates” Section
+Updating WordPress Themes From The “Updates” Screen

 This opens up the Updates screen.
 Scroll down to the Themes section …

-WordPress Theme Management: Updating Your Themes
+WordPress Theme Management: Upgrading Your Theme

 WordPress automatically updates all of the selected themes …

-Updating Your Theme
+Updating Your WordPress Themes

 Originally published as How To Update WordPress Themes.